-- \$101mm in-force rate action approvals on a gross incremental basis in 1Q22 - 2022 filing plan scheduled to begin in 2Q22
+- \$153M in-force rate action approvals on a gross incremental basis in 2Q22 YTD - New filings on \$280M of in-force premiums in 11 states in 2Q22 YTD

-1 Includes all implemented in-force rate actions since 2012.
+Includes all implemented in-force rate actions since 2012.
 Earned premium & reserve change estimates reflect certain simplifying assumptions that may vary materially from actual historical results, including but not limited to, a uniform rate of co-insurance & premium taxes in addition to consistent policyholder behavior over time.
-Actual behavior may differ significantly from these assumptions; excludes reserve updates resulting from profits followed by losses; 2 Impacts from Choice I settlement include the estimated value of policyholder benefit reduction elections, net of cash damages and litigation expenses of \$(165)mm, \$(18)mm and (\$34)mm after-tax in 2021, 1Q21 YTD and 1Q22 YTD, respectively; 3 2016 included \$(4)mm after-tax unfavorable correction related to the calculation for reduced benefit options; 4 Measured January 2014 through March 2022 on Pre-PCS through PC Flex in GLIC, and for more information see slide 11
+Actual behavior may differ significantly from these assumptions; excludes reserve updates resulting from profits followed by losses; Impacts from Choice I settlement include the estimated value of policyholder benefit reduction elections, net of cash damages and litigation expenses of \$(165)M, \$(73)M and (\$39)M after-tax in 2021, 2Q21 YTD and 2Q22 YTD, respectively; 2016 included \$(4)M after-tax unfavorable correction related to the calculation for reduced benefit options; Measured January 2014 through June 2022 on policies in GLIC and Genworth Life Insurance Company of New York; Measured 2016 through June 2022 on Pre-PCS through PC (Privileged Choice) Flex I and including MFMP (My Future My Plan) in GLIC, and for more information see slide 11